Exposure of Impacted Teeth

 During adolescence, children’s temporary teeth fall out and their permanent teeth emerge in their natural positions.
 Sometimes, the permanent teeth do not erupt in proper alignment or do not fully grow in at all.
 A tooth that is trapped beneath the gum tissue and only partially erupts is called an impacted tooth.

 At Balaci Oral and Facial Surgery, our surgeons treat impacted teeth so that they can properly erupt into the dental arch.
-If you or your child has an impacted canine tooth, contact our office in Lebanon, PA, today to schedule an appointment with Dr. Balaci, Dr. Forbes, or Dr. Alwakeel.
+If you or your child has an impacted canine tooth, contact our office in Lebanon, PA, today to schedule an appointment with Dr. Balaci or Dr. Forbes.

 What Are Impacted Teeth?

 The most common impacted teeth are the wisdom teeth located at the back of the mouth, just behind the second molars.
 Since wisdom teeth are not essential for oral health and function, they are simply extracted, regardless of impaction.

 Canine teeth play a very important role in the function and aesthetics of the mouth.
 Your canine teeth are located on either side of the four upper and four lower teeth.
 Unlike other teeth, the canines have pointy crowns that assist in the biting, chewing, and tearing of tough foods, and they have the longest roots of any other teeth to maintain stability.
 Canine teeth play a vital role in maintaining alignment of the rest of the teeth, particularly the front teeth.
 They also aid in the ability to speak.

 Canine teeth often face obstacles during their growth that other teeth do not encounter, which play a role in their impaction.
 Common reasons why a canine tooth becomes impacted include:

 - Extra teeth or absence of normal adult teeth

 - Resistance from the normal growth track of adjacent teeth